Xmorelle/webpage/index.md

 ### About me

-I am CNRS researcher focusing on the mechanics of soft and hard polymer networks, and more specifically on how heterogeneous architectures can impact and potentially improve their mechanical and physical response.
+I am a CNRS researcher focusing on the mechanics of soft and hard polymer networks, and more specifically on how heterogeneous architectures can impact and potentially improve their mechanical and physical response.

 I have completed a PhD thesis in Materials Science in the group of _Pr.
 Thomas Pardoen_ at UCLouvain in Belgium.
 Then, I have pursued a post-doctoral stay in the group of _Pr.
 Zhigang Suo_ at Harvard University in the field of Soft Active Materials for two years.
 As a second postdoc, I worked on the mechanics and fracture of multiple-network elastomers and pressure-sensitive adhesives in the Laboratory of Soft Matter Science and Engineering at ESPCI Paris along with _Pr.
 Costantino Creton_ and _Pr.
 Matteo Ciccotti_.
 I have now joined the Polymer Materials Engineering Lab (IMP - UMR5223) at INSA-Lyon where I am now building my own research group.